Jacksonville Florida Hernia Repair Mesh Attorneys

 Many times, a body will reject the mesh following surgery.
 This is because the body thinks it’s allergic to the mesh and begins to form scar tissue around the mesh.
 This can lead to chronic pain at the site of the surgery.
 Mesh made of biological materials is more likely to be rejected by the patient's body.
 Symptoms of mesh rejection include oozing, redness, swelling, back pain, fatigue, and irritable bowel syndrome symptoms.
 The mesh should be removed if rejected by the body.

 When hernia repair mesh fails, it can cause several side effects.
 These include the following:

 - Erosion of the tissues at the site of the repair mesh

 - Recurring hernia at the site of the surgery

-These symptoms can be disabling or even life-threatening.
-They often require blood transfusions, antibiotic treatments, or surgery in order to correct.
+These symptoms can be disabling, or even life-threatening.
+They often require blood transfusions, antibiotic treatments, or surgery to correct.
 It's important to be alert for symptoms like these after a hernia repair mesh surgery and to follow up with a doctor whether or not obvious symptoms of repair mesh failure are occurring.
 Early identification and treatment can reduce the long-term effects of hernia repair mesh failure.